gumyr/build123d/docs/tips.rst

 future changes to the library being imported could collide with other names.
 It would be much safer to do something like ``import build123d as bd`` and then reference every item with, for example, ``bd.BuildPart()``.
 If your goal is to integrate build123d into a larger piece of software, which many people work on, or where long-term maintainability is a priority, using this approach is definitely a good idea!
-Why, then, are glob imports so often used in build123d code and official examples?
+Why then, are glob imports so often used in build123d code and official examples?

 build123d is most commonly used not as a library within a larger application, but as a `Domain-Specific Language <https://en.wikipedia.org/wiki/Domain-specific_language>`__